2011 24 Hours of Le Mans: Start to early evening

 Pre-race weather was dry and clear with the air temperature between 8 and 18 C and the track temperature between 14.5 and 28.6 C. The race began with a rolling start at 15:00 local time, with FIA President Jean Todt waving the French Tricolour from the starter's gantry in front of 249,500 spectators.
 Tréluyer led the 56-car field for the first ten laps.
 His teammate McNish passed Bourdais for fourth before the Mulsanne Straight and Montagny on the outside at the PlayStation chicane after a five-lap duel that saw Montagny put McNish towards the pit lane wall.
-Aston Martin Racing lost both of its LMP1-class AMR Ones during the first hour when Darren Turner beached the No. 009 car in the first Mulsanne chicane gravel and Adrián Fernández brought the No. 007 car into the garage with unrepairable broken engine aluminium alternator pulleys breaking the pulley-linked drive alternator and water pump gear.
+Aston Martin Racing lost both of its LMP1-class AMR Ones during the first hour when Darren Turner got the No. 009 car stuck in the first Mulsanne chicane gravel and Adrián Fernández brought the No. 007 car into the garage with unrepairable broken engine aluminium alternator pulleys breaking the pulley-linked drive alternator and water pump gear.
 Bruni moved Ferrari's No. 51 car to the LMGTE Pro lead followed by Oliver Gavin's No. 74 Corvette in second after passing Farfus which he held until Farfus reclaimed the position.

 Mallieux's Signatech car forfeited the LMP2 lead it had held since the start, to Prémat's No. 48 Oreca entry after 34 minutes, due to a left-rear puncture that damaged the bodywork.
 The first hour ended with McNish passing Bernhard's slowing No. 1 Audi for the lead on the inside, past the Dunlop Bridge, before Beltoise was caught off guard and collided with the rear of the No. 3 car in the high speed right-hand Esses.
-McNish went backwards through the gravel, striking the outside tyre wall at high speed, through a gap designed allow cars to be moved to a safer location beyond the gravel, and landing upside down on its side.
+McNish went backwards through the gravel, striking the outside tyre wall at high speed, through a gap designed to allow cars to be moved to a safer location beyond the gravel, and landing upside down on its side.
 The impact destroyed the Audi and sent debris flying through the inside catch fence across a group of photographers.
 McNish was unhurt as the marshals turned the Audi upright.
 He was transported to the infield medical centre and then to a local hospital for tests that cleared him.
 The safety cars were deployed for 72 minutes as marshals worked to repair the damaged walls.
 Under safety car conditions, Montagny brought the No. 8 Peugeot into the garage earlier than scheduled to rectify a stuck vehicle brake-balance distribution unit in the rearmost area, and it rejoined the race in eighth with Sarrazin driving.